yusuf968/CS405/Project2-2/README.md

 User Interface:
 Added a function SetSpecularLight that adjusts the specular intensity based on user input (e.g., a slider control).
 Users can dynamically adjust the specular intensity during runtime.

+Changes have only been made to the project2.js file, the remaining files have not been edited.